Black

 Henry E. Baker (1857-1928)

-In 1894, a man named George Washington Murray stood in the U.S. Congress and read aloud a list of inventions made by African Americans.
-At the time, he was the only Black member in either body of the U.S. Congress.
-The list showed inventions like farm tools, machines, and everyday objects.
-It was created by Henry E. Baker, who worked at the U.S. Patent Office.
-Baker wanted to prove that Black inventors were creative, skilled, and important to the country, even though many people wrongly said they were not because of their race.
-He spent years conducting research and sending letters to develop what became known as “Baker’s List.”
+The list Murray read was created by Henry E. Baker, who worked at the U.S. Patent Office.
+Baker wanted to prove that Black inventors were creative, skilled, and important to the country, even though people even wrote in newspapers that they were not because of their race.
+No official records catalogued that information.
+He spent years conducting research and sending letters to catalogue what became known as “Baker’s List.”

 Supporting Question

-Why do African inventions of the past still matter?
+Why do African inventors’ stories matter?

 African inventors of the past and present